praxidike97/emoji-learn/README.md

 ```
 💭 Transpose array
-🍔🐇🍎 array0❗➡️ transposed_array
+🍔🐇🍎 array❗➡️ transposed_array
 ```

-It is neccesary to perform a matrix-matrix/matrix-vector multiplication?
+It is necessary to perform a matrix-matrix/matrix-vector multiplication?
 Sure!
 ```
 💭 Do matrix-matrix/matrix-vector multiplication
 🥐🐇🍎 array01 array02❗➡️ multiplied_array